A Response to “Can American Ninja Warrior Save Men’s Gymnastics?”

 According to studies, boys’ brains simply function differently than girls meaning that movement, confidence, and ultimately, success are interconnected.
 A little boy needs that fidget spinner because the chemistry of his brain simply demands it — and as a society, we aren’t giving boys enough time to…well, fidget.

 But they aren’t the problem.
 We are.
-They want to bounce off the walls?
+They want to bounce off the walls.
 So, let them.
 We have to build up boys starting with what they want.

-Movement sports are the foundation to the future
+Movement sports are the foundation of the future

 I’m a gymnastics industry veteran through and through, and I see how beneficial the “fundamentals” of the sport are to all movement.
 For 20 years, I thought I was teaching flips and twists, and driving towards titles and scholarships.
 What I was actually doing as a gymnastics coach was building confidence.